Operation Fox Hunt: Operation Skynet

-Use of exit-bans
+Exit-bans

 The Chinese Communist Party under Xi Jinping has pursued a policy of exit-bans against dissidents, political activists as well as family members of relatives and corruption suspects who have fled abroad, the rationale being to coerce fugitives who have fled overseas to return to China to face prosecution.
 Family members of suspects accused of corruption by Chinese authorities, particularly Chinese American citizens and other overseas Chinese nationals are frequently stopped at airports without explanation and informed by China Immigration Inspection personnel that they are barred from leaving due to a member of their family being wanted on corruption, embezzlement or other charges.

-In August 2017, the son and wife in law of allegedly corrupt official Xu Weiming: Daniel Hsu and Jodie Chen were prevented from exiting China, forcing their 16-year-old daughter to return to the United States alone.
-In April 2019, Chen's exit ban was lifted after writing a petition to Chinese authorities pleading to convince her father-in-law to return to the United States.
-Chinese authorities lifted the exit ban allowing Chen to return to the United States, however Hsu remained under detention within China.
+In August 2017, American citizen Daniel Hsu and Jodie Chen were prevented from exiting China, forcing their 16-year-old daughter to return to the United States alone.
+Hsu stated that he was being "effectively held hostage" to convince his father Xu Weiming to return to China from the United States to face embezzlement charges.
+In April 2019, Chen's exit ban was lifted after writing a petition to Chinese authorities pledging that she would convince her father-in-law to return to the United States, but Hsu remained under detention within China.
 In November 2021, Hsu's exit ban was lifted and he was allowed to return home to the United States.

-In November 2018, two Chinese American citizens Victor and Cynthia Liu were stopped by China Immigration Inspection and prevented from leaving the country.
-Chinese authorities alleged that their father and former official at the state owned Bank of Communications, Liu Changming was wanted for embezzlement charges.
-The pairs' mother and naturalized American citizen Sandra Han was also detained allegedly in a black jail by Chinese public security authorities.
+In November 2018, two Chinese American citizens, Victor and Cynthia Liu, were stopped by Chinese immigration authorities and prevented from leaving the country.
+Chinese authorities alleged that their father and former official at the state-owned Bank of Communications, Liu Changming, was wanted for embezzlement charges.
+The pair's mother and naturalized American citizen Sandra Han was also detained allegedly in a black jail by Chinese public security authorities.
 In September 2021, reporting by the South China Morning Post confirmed that exit bans against Victor and Cynthia had been lifted and the pair had been allowed to return home.

-The lifting of exit bans against US citizens in China in 2021 came shortly after an agreement was reached between the United States and the Chinese government relating to the Meng Wanzhou extradition case in which Meng, daughter and CFO of Huawei chief executive Ren Zhengfei was arrested for wire fraud and breach of US sanctions against Iran in December 2018.
+The lifting of exit bans against US citizens in China in 2021 came shortly after an agreement was reached between the United States and the Chinese government relating to the Meng Wanzhou extradition case in which Meng, CFO of Huawei and daughter of its chief executive Ren Zhengfei, was arrested for wire fraud and breach of US sanctions against Iran in December 2018.
 In 2021, Meng was allowed to reach a deferred prosecution agreement in which she would affirm the accuracy of a statement of facts stating her actions amounted to a breach of US sanctions and fraud and agree not to commit other crimes or face prosecution, allowing her to maintain her initial plea of not guilty.
 The timing of lifting of exit bans and release of what were effectively hostages raised suspicions in regard to whether a "deal" of sorts had taken place.
-Whitehouse press secretary Jen Psaki denied claims of a "prisoner swap", stating the Meng Wanzhou case was a "legal matter" overseen by independent prosecutors at the Department of Justice.
+White House press secretary Jen Psaki denied claims of a "prisoner swap", stating the Meng Wanzhou case was a "legal matter" overseen by independent prosecutors at the Department of Justice.